NOC-MSM/SEAsia/recipes/docs/source/generate_CMEMS_initial_conditions.rst

 Interpolating the T,S on z-levels onto hybrid levels can create water where there was previously only land.
-Convert all the land in the parent initial conditions to water by `flooding` the domain.
+Convert all the land in the parent initial conditions to water by "flooding" the domain.
 This can be done with the SOSIE tool.

 Before building and using the tool first make a land mask file to tell the SOSIE what needs flooding.
 Use the salinity field to do this since we know the